What does it mean to be a Training practice?

 Have you ever thought about how long it takes to be a GP or what it means to be a training practice?

 To be a training practice you need to have GP’s who are interested in teaching new doctors, and undertake special training in teaching and assessment.
-Dr Kate Lay is a recognised trainer and has junior doctors working under her supervision within the practice.
-Dr Anjali Melethil is currently training to be a trainer.
+Dr Kate Lay and Dr Anjali Melethil are recognised trainers and have junior doctors working under her supervision within the practice.
 The practice has to be assessed and recognised as meeting certain standards to be able to support and train the new doctors.
 The trainers have to undergo on-going professional development if they want to continue with training.
-Dr Kate Lay is an active member of the West Kent Trainers Group.
+Both GPs are active members of the West Kent Trainers Group.

 Trainee GP’s used to be called registrars, they are now known as ST1, ST2 or ST3, the numbers indicate which year of their specialist training they are in.
 The ST1 and 2 are more junior and work in the practice for up to 4 months, whereas the ST3 works in the practice in their final year of GP training.